ES

 Pokemon Center storefront in Japan with bright signage and Pikachu imagery

 The Pokemon Cafe is one of the hardest restaurant reservations in Japan.
-There are roughly 60 seats per session, demand is global, and the booking window opens once a day at 6pm JST.
-There are two locations: Osaka (open year-round) and Tokyo in Nihonbashi (closed for renovation since March 2026, reopening 17 June 2026).
-This guide covers how the official system works for both cafes, the one-off Tokyo June 2026 reopening release, and three honest options for getting a seat.
+There are roughly 60 seats per session, demand is global, and the cafe now releases a full month of dates at once in a single 6pm JST drop, announced in advance on its news page.
+There are two locations: Osaka (open year-round) and Tokyo in Nihonbashi (reopened 17 June 2026 after renovation).
+This guide covers how the new monthly release system works for both cafes, why seats sell out in seconds, and three honest options for getting a seat.

-This guide walks you through how the official booking system actually works for both cafes, why it is so hard to get a seat, the one-off Tokyo June 2026 reopening release you need to know about, and the three honest options you have if you want to eat there.
+This guide walks you through how the official booking system actually works for both cafes, why it is so hard to get a seat, the new monthly bulk release system you need to know about, and the three honest options you have if you want to eat there.
 It is written for travellers who are not in Japan and have one shot at the date that matches their trip.

 Locations Osaka (Shinsaibashi, open).
 Tokyo (Nihonbashi, reopened 17 June 2026).